Peace

 Jani was a great sportsman.
 From rugby to basketball to athletics and swimming, he did it all and did very well at it.

 He was chosen to represent Sri Lanka as part of its first-ever national rowing team.
-The guy traveled to Hong Kong for a competition at around age 17.
-This was his first trip abroad.
-When he returned, he brought with him various nicknacks – things you would expect from any teenager, like a new Sony Walkman (which was all the rage at the time).
+The guy traveled to Hong Kong for a competition at around age 17 and this was his first trip abroad.
+When he returned, he brought with him various nicknacks –things you would expect from any teenager, like a new Sony Walkman (which was all the rage at the time).
 But we were all surprised to also find that he had bought some clothing for the baby of a lady who had worked for our family many, many years ago.

 Jani loved our Mum dearly.
-In return, she doted on him – more than on any of us.
-It’s like she always knew that his time on this Earth would be brief.
+In return, she doted on him–more than on any of us.
+It’s as if she always knew that his time on this earth would be brief.
 Looking back, I am so glad she treated him as she did.
 Anyway, Jani was in the Army when our Mum had to move to the U.S. for cancer treatment.
-He wasn’t really the type to write letters and cards (that’s more me and my sister).
+He wasn’t really the type to write letters and cards (that’s more my sister and I).
 Yet, he wrote to her all the time.

 My brother left his earthly body on the 15th of July 1991.
 He was killed with a single shot to the head by a so-called enemy sniper while trying to recover the body of one of his fallen men (bodies are regarded as ‘trophies’ by the so-called enemy and their recovery is vital for troop morale, not to mention to the families of the fallen).